 2. Kernel activity prevents auto-pause for up to 24 hours

-To protect from out of control costs associated with executing an operation that unintentionally keeps the kernel active, autopause will pause the runtime - even if the kernel is active - after 24 hours.
+To protect from out of control costs associated with executing an operation that unintentionally keeps the kernel active, autopause will pause the cloud environment - even if the kernel is active - after 24 hours.

 Note that in this case, because the browser is inactive, outputs written to notebook cells will not be visible in the notebook user interface.
 Only outputs written to files external to the notebook will be retained.